 The most important challenge for starting an enterprise in this field is not having prior knowledge about various aspects such as carrying out business, managerial skills, domain knowledge of textile industry etc. However, the love for doing something for the environment and giving something back to society made me pursue this dream despite the challenges.

 Secondly, I want to highlight that the market for sustainable products in India is not developed yet.
-Thus, it takes a lot of persuasion to make the consumer understand the need to purchase sustainable products that are not only environmentally friendly, but also from a business enterprise that is built on the basis of ethical practices and empathy.
-To address this, a majority of the bandwidth of dwij in the initial period of establishment was towards marketing, publicity and awareness campaigns.
+Thus, it takes a lot of persuasion to make the consumer understand the need to purchase sustainable products that are not only environmentally friendly, but also from a business perspective, are built on the basis of ethical practices and empathy.
+To address this, a majority of the bandwidth of dwij in the initial period of establishment, was towards marketing, publicity and awareness campaigns.

 Tell us about your venture